 Monterey

-Just a bit north of Big Sur lies the lovely city of Monterey.
+Just a bit north of the Big Sur coast lies the lovely city of Monterey.
 Situated on its eponymous bay, Monterey is a favourite weekend retreat for San Franciscans looking for a laid-back place to visit as the city has a lot to offer visitors.

 Known for the incredible Monterey Bay Aquarium, there is a lot of history in this seaside city and a lot to see and do, so it makes for an excellent base for exploring Big Sur, as well.